Collaboration – it’s essential for a successful healthcare practice. The excellent care you provide wouldn’t be accomplished without it.

 Google’s Admin console has the user controls needed to limit who in your organization will have access to electronically protected health information (ePHI).
 As a rule, the principle of minimum, or least privilege, should govern these decisions, giving users access to only what is necessary for them to fulfill their functions.
 (Note: Admins will turn off non-core Google services for those users who handle ePHI).

-Are there additional business associates (user groups) inside or out of your network that are considered HIPAA-covered entities?
+Are there additional business associates (user groups) inside or out of your network that is considered HIPAA-covered entities?
 These too must be considered when applying the necessary controls for Workspace with ePHI.

 2.)
 Institute Controls for all Devices with ePHI